 •What will help you stay focused on God, not on self?

 There is no written mention of this day.
-Jesus had been spending each night with his disciples and friends, and each day teaching extensively in Jerusalem.
+Jesus had been spending each night at the home of Mary and Martha.
+This was to be Jesus’ last quiet, restful, and final day with his loved ones.

 What a week Jesus was experiencing!
 There was so much to do, so much to prepare for, so much teaching to accomplish.